overture-stack/website/markdown/documentation/score/docker-install/configuration/authentication.md

 As mentioned previously, when introducing a new study or program, the creation of an additional resource within Keycloak is required.
 This includes re-applying policies and permissions to desired users and groups.

-To add a new study, **create a new resource** with the desired name of your study or program (i.e. `study123`) and **repeat the steps outline above**, specficially the Resources, Policies and Permissions sections of [configuring your application](/documentation/score/docker-install/configuration/authentication/#configuring-your-application).
+To add a new study, **create a new resource** with the desired name of your study or program (i.e. `study123`) and **repeat the steps outline above**, specifically the Resources, Policies and Permissions sections of [configuring your application](/documentation/score/docker-install/configuration/authentication/#configuring-your-application).
 Once complete you should have the following:

 ![Completed](../../assets/complete.png)